petroivankiv/hapi-chatbot-app/README.md

 - Extract client email and private key
 - Use for google api

+### Setup dialog flow fulfillment
+- Enable it in the intent
+- In the fulfillment section add url of the server and a path
+- Add route to the server to handle request from the dialog flow

 ### 1. Download example and install dependencies

 Download this example: